daoliveira02-max/Fujitsu.Challenge/README.md

 * OUTPUT - A generic Response<T> was done to standardize success/failure responses across the application.
 * DI - AuthService is registered as Scoped.
 This ensures a new instance per request while keeping file access consistent through the FileRepository.

+### 17:45 - BOOK SERVICE COMMIT
+STORAGE – Books are stored in books.json.
+CONTROLLER – Provides endpoints to create, list, update, and delete books.
+All endpoints are protected with [Authorize], ensuring only authenticated users can access them.